 If you can successfully illustrate that you have sustained serious injuries as a result of a physician’s actions or failure to act, you may be able to recover compensation to help you heal and move on with your life.

-These included incorrect diagnosis, failure to diagnose, delayed diagnosis and medical treatment and medication related mistakes.
-Nearly 40% of the claims analyzed in this study had to do with delayed, wrong or failed diagnosis.
+These included incorrect diagnosis, failure to diagnose, delayed diagnosis and medical treatment and medication-related mistakes.
+Nearly 40 percent of the claims analyzed in this study had to do with delayed, wrong or failed diagnosis.

-More than half were based on an inadequate patient assessment such as, delay to order diagnostic tests or failing to order diagnostic tests.
-Nearly 60% of the claims lodged against internal medicine doctors were associated with high severity injuries.
+More than half were based on an inadequate patient assessment, such as delaying the order of diagnostic tests or failing to order diagnostic tests.
+Nearly 60 percent of the claims lodged against internal medicine doctors were associated with high severity injuries.

-Over one-third of the injuries occurred in hospitals in contrast to claims made against all other kinds of physicians where just over 30% were made for high severity injuries.
-The study identified that there are several different factors that are likely to contribute to a patient’s likelihood for injury.
+Over one-third of the injuries occurred in hospitals in contrast to claims made against all other kinds of physicians where just over 30 percent were made for high severity injuries.
+The study identified that there are several different factors likely to contribute to a patient’s likelihood of injury.